 301 University Blvd.

-Prior to joining IUPUI, Herzog was an Associate Professor of Sociology and Co-Director of the Center for Social Research at the University of Arkansas.
-Herzog completed her doctoral degree in sociology at the University of Notre Dame, while also serving as the Assistant Director for the Center for the study of Religion and Society.
-Afterward, Herzog was a Postdoctoral Fellow with Kinder Institute for Urban Research at Rice University.
+Prior to joining IUPUI, Herzog was an associate professor of sociology and co-director of the Center for Social Research at the University of Arkansas.
+Herzog completed her doctoral degree in sociology at the University of Notre Dame, while also serving as the assistant director for the Center for the study of Religion and Society.
+Afterward, Herzog was a postdoctoral fellow with Kinder Institute for Urban Research at Rice University.

-Her research focuses on how people are shaped by and shape their organizational contexts, with particular emphasis on understanding motivations and social supports for voluntary participation in religious and charitable organizations, as well as generational changes in organizational values.
+Her research focuses on how people are shaped by and shape their organizational contexts, with particular emphasis on understanding motivations and social supports for voluntary participation in charitable and religious organizations, as well as generational changes in organizational values.